techidaily/site-extra-skills/source/_posts/updated-prime-xsplit-replacements-a-guide-to-streaming.md

  XSplit Broadcaster is widely used for streaming needs as it makes streaming task much easier and allows delightful processing.
 It is commonly used for conferences, game broadcasting needs, distance learning programs and many more.
 But there are few restrictions over software tool that force users to search for alternatives.

-## Five Best alternatives for Xsplit

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/r_wWybMqZEM?si=0nPjCQDLS2MCaQbG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/C3cJe7Wgn6I?si=EckDFML-VJ_2sYz8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Five Best alternatives for Xsplit

 ### 1\.
 OBS (Free)